bonomani/devmon/docs/TEMPLATES.md

 ## The vendor-model folders
 Inside the `templates` folder, there are subfolders for each vendor-model, like `Cisco 2950` or `Cisco 3750`.
-The names of these subfolders don't matter because each one must have a `specs` file that specifies the template
+The names of these subfolders don't matter because each one must have a `specs` file that specifies the template.

 ### The specs file
 The `specs` file holds data specific to the vendor-model ans should look like